Deryn Thorpe is a fanatical gardener, who is passionate about communicating her love of gardening to others.

 She volunteered for six years with Open Gardens Australia, most of the time as chair of selectors, and has opened her own beautiful, cottage style garden to the public.
 She was instrumental in the 2016 formation of Open Gardens West Coast.

-In 2011 she was made a Life Member of the Horticultural Media Association Australia (HMAA) and in 2015 a Life Member of the Nursery and Garden Industry of WA (NGIWA) for services to these organisations.
+In 2011 she was made a Life Member of the Horticultural Media Association Australia (HMAA) and in 2015 a Honourary Member of the Nursery and Garden Industry of WA (NGIWA) for services to these organisations.
 She has won the prestigious HMAA Paper Laurel for the best garden story published in an Australian newspaper or magazine.

 Deryn loves showing people the world and started working as a European tour guide in the mid 1980ies.
 Today she takes tours around Australia and overseas for ASA Cultural Tours, discovering great food, culture and beautiful gardens.